GM Guidance

 Rituals are more open ended and flexible than spells, making it easier for players to modify them to their own ends.
 If players wish to simply amplify a ritual, that is make them last longer, effect a larger area, or have a stronger effect, it is often enough to either significantly increase the time required to perform the ritual or to increase the quantity or quality of any required components.
 On the other hand, changing the effect of a ritual should require new or different components, or add a new restriction or step to the performance of a ritual.

-If the ritual modification seems like it would carry some risk with it, add a WIL Save to avoid a bad outcome.
+If the ritual modification carries risk, add a WIL Save to avoid a bad outcome.